Noural06/llm-geographic-bias-mental-health/weekly_meetings/README.md

 | **H2** | `localisation_v2c` (0–2) | Documented crisis-service availability (ref = None) | model, scenario | 0.750 | **Supported** |
 | **H3** | `religious_rec` (binary) | WHO region (ref = AFR) | model, scenario | 0.889 [0.678, 0.934] | **Supported** |

-### 4. Data retained at city and response level (Item 4)
+### 4. Data retained at the city and response level (Item 4)

-All 1,120 responses retained throughout.
-Models fitted at response level with city as a random intercept.
+All 1,120 responses were retained throughout.
+Models fitted at the response level with the city as a random intercept.
 City-level outcome table exported (`Table_CityLevel_Outcomes.csv`).
-Nothing is aggregated to income tier or WHO region before modelling — those enter only as predictors.
+Nothing is aggregated to the income tier or the WHO region before modelling — those enter only as predictors.

 ### 5. One controlled model per outcome (Item 5)